NHSA is a state-approved driver education provider and is not a government agency or affiliated with NHTSA.

 Did you know that some cities do not allow drive thrus?
 For example, San Luis Obispo, a city on the central coast of California, banned drive-thru services in 1982, and that 40-year ban is still in effect!

-At NHSA, our goal is to provide online driver education courses that equip all drivers with what they need to be safe drivers.
+At NHSA, our, our goal is to provide online driver education courses that equip all drivers with what they need to be safe drivers.
 Whether you are a teen seeking a learner’s permit, or an adult driver seeking a basic driver safety course, check us out online to see what courses are available in your state!

 Road Rage—Staying Calm and Safe